Fears of medical shortages and disease in Ukraine after Russian invasion

 "People living with HIV in Ukraine only have a few weeks of antiretroviral therapy remaining with them, and without continuous access their lives are at risk," said UNAIDS Executive Director Winnie Byanyima.

-Before Russia's invasion began last week, Ukraine had 250,000 people living with HIV, the second-largest number in Europe after Russia.
+Before Russia's invasion began, Ukraine had 250,000 people living with HIV, the second largest number in Europe after Russia.

 It also had high rates of tuberculosis, including one of the highest rates of multi-drug resistant TB in the world.
 There are an estimated 30,000 new TB cases annually in Ukraine.

-Ukraine's government and the Stop TB Partnership, an international initiative, said on Monday all TB clinics in the country were still open, but patients had been given a month-long supply of drugs to take away with them in case the situation worsened or it was dangerous to travel to clinic.
+Ukraine's government and the Stop TB Partnership, an international initiative, said on Monday all TB clinics in the country remained open, but patients had been given a month-long supply of drugs to take away with them in case the situation worsened or it was dangerous to travel to clinic.

 Enough treatments are available for existing and projected new patients until the end of 2022, Stop TB said, although the organisation is working with the WHO on potential emergency orders for neighbouring countries.